xhoong/shamir_qr/README.md

 python main.py --decrypt
 ```

-Scanned the QR-code and copy the text content, input to the programme prompt.
+Scanned the QR-code and copy the text content, input into the programme prompt.
-You need to scan at least 2 QR-codes to recover the 2 text content, depends on
+You need to scan at least 2 QR-codes to recover, depends on
-your first encrypt, if you set the parameter `--min` (default to 2).
+your first encryption settings, if you set the parameter `--min` (default to 2).

 ```text
 > python main.py --decrypt